-We will continue to inform and exchange Scottish society's views of causes of crime and the way and
+We will continue to inform and educate to help change Scottish society's views about the nature and causes of crime and the way ahead.

-We will seek to influence public of of the media - engaging them to reasonable attitude to violence
+We will seek to influence public opinion and the role of the media - engaging them to retain a sober and reasonable attitude to violence reduction.

-We will work to facilitate a more between communities (members the service providers, in particula
+We will work to facilitate a more positive relationship between communities (members and leaders) and the service providers, in particular the police.

-We will continue to work with vict families of victims, keeping them prevention work.
+We will continue to work with victims and the families of victims, keeping them at the heart of our prevention work.